Introduction to Basic Bookkeeping

 - Credit – The right side of a transaction which records something going out of the business

-- Account – Accounting records are made up of individual accounts (for example an account for Electricity).
-Each Account reflects a type of transaction.
-A reference for account types is shown in our Debits and Credits Chart.
+- Account – Individual accounts (for example an account for electricity) make up accounting records.
+Each account reflects a type of transaction.
+Our Debits and Credits Chart acts as a reference for these account types.

 - Accounting Records – The records of all the transactions of the business.
 Sometimes called “the Books”.

 - Financial Statements – Accounting records allow the production of financial statements sometimes referred to as accounts.
 The financial statements include the balance sheet, income statement, and cash flow statement.

 - Accounting Period – Financial statements are for a fixed period such as a month or a year.
 That period is the accounting period.